How to Create Audio Ads: 8 Tips for Digital Advertising

 Pandora offers one of the strongest lineups and variety of banner, video, and audio ads for potential advertisers.

-Spotify is the most-used audio streaming platform in the United States, and will have over 400 million active monthly listeners in 2021.
+Spotify is the most-used audio streaming platform in the United States, and has nearly 400 million active monthly listeners as of 2022.
+Every single Spotify ad gets 100% share-of-voice.
+Also important to note is that 72% of weekly Spotify streams in the U.S. are consumed by millennials.

-The platform was founded in 2007 and has over 175 million unique monthly users as of March 2019.
+The platform was founded in 2007 and has over 175 million unique monthly users as of November 2021 (still the most recent data available publicly).

 TuneIn (also known as TuneIn Radio) is a U.S.-based audio streaming platform.